 An extra layer of security

-Before you complete a sensitive transaction that requires greater protection, you will be prompted to enter a one-time verification code.
+Before you complete a sensitive request that requires greater protection, you’ll get a prompt to enter a one-time verification code.

 After your password, it serves as a second check to make sure it’s really you accessing your account.

 Don’t worry about having to remember the answers to your personal verification questions anymore.
 The one-time verification code replaces them.

 A new 6-digit one-time verification code is generated for each sensitive transaction or request, but you’ll only need to enter the code once during each online banking session.

 Each code is unique, and we’ll never contact or ask you to reveal the code over the phone.

 How it protects